whatwg/streams/streams-for-raw-video-explainer.md

 *   Permit `ReadableStream`, `WritableStream` and `TransformStream` objects to take ownership of chunks they manipulate.
 *   Permit to build a safe and optimal video pipeline using `ReadableStream`, `WritableStream` and `TransformStream` objects that manipulate `VideoFrame` objects.
-*   Permit both native and JavaScript-based streams of type 'transfer'.
+*   Permit both native and JavaScript-based streams of type 'owning'.
 *   Permit to optimize streams pipelines of transferable chunks like `ArrayBuffer`, `RTCEncodedVideoFrame` or `RTCEncodedAudioFrame`.
 *   Permit to tee a `ReadableStream` of `VideoFrame` objects without tight coupling between the teed branches.